 Linked to the balancing stage, the ancillary services are all the services necessary for the TSO to maintain the integrity and stability of the power system.

-The regulation market (balancing) is dedicated to the trading of these ancillary services.
+The balancing market is dedicated to the trading of these ancillary services.

 The imbalance price is related to the price of acquisition and activation of the ancillary services.